 League of Rebels curates the finest textiles for our bespoke and made to measure garments.
 Not sure if Merino wool is the right fibre for your next garment?
 Here are a few answers below to commonly asked questions for first time clients.

-+ How does Merino wool differ from other types of wool fibres?
+How does Merino wool differ from other types of wool fibers?

-+ How do Merino wool fibres provide moisture protection in warmer weather?
+How do Merino wool fibers provide moisture protection in warmer weather?

-- Merino wool fibres possess a natural moisture repellent effect which directs moisture away from the skin.
+Merino wool fibers possess a natural moisture repellent effect which directs moisture away from the skin.
 This natural process is also referred to as wicking.

 You cart is currently empty